Fiona Kelleghan: Career

 Kelleghan was a book-review editor for the Journal of the Fantastic in the Arts (since 1999) and an editorial consultant to Science Fiction Studies (since 1994).
 She was on the advisory board for and a contributor to The Greenwood Encyclopedia of Science Fiction and Fantasy: Themes, Works, and Wonders (edited by Gary Westfahl, Greenwood Press, 2005), and has been a judge for the William L. Crawford Fantasy Award, given by the International Association for the Fantastic in the Arts to emerging writers.

 In March 2008, Kelleghan presented a paper entitled "The Intimately Human and the Grandly Cosmic: Humor and the Sublime in the Works of Robert J. Sawyer" at the 29th International Conference on the Fantastic in the Arts.
 In March 2009, she presented a paper entitled "Time and the Fiction of Robert J. Sawyer: Flash Forward to the End of an Era" at the 30th International Conference on the Fantastic in the Arts.
 In the 1990s, she had given talks at the same venue on the feeding of cats in science fiction and fantasy and on camouflage in books and films such as Toys and Predator.

 Her works in progress include Alfred Bester, Grand Master: An Annotated Bibliography and further research on Savage Humanism.

 Kelleghan was an Associate Professor at the University of Miami.
 She was on the faculty there from 1989 to 2011, and tenured since 1995.
 She holds an M.S. in Library and Information Science from Florida State University (1988) and an M.A. in English from the University of Miami (1996).

 She is a graduate of the Clarion West science-fiction writing workshop (1995).
 Her short story "The Secret in the Chest: With Tests, Maps, Mysteries, & Intermittent Discussion Questions," which plays with the conventions of damsel-in-distress fairy tales, appeared in Realms of Fantasy (October 1998), and earned an Honorable Mention from editor Gardner Dozois in The Year's Best Science Fiction: 16th Annual Collection (1999).

-Personal life

-She is a thirteenth-generation granddaughter of Pocahontas and John Rolfe of Jamestown, Virginia.
-Through these family lines, she is also related to actors Glenn Strange and Guy Rolfe.